openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/metrics/README.md

 * `accuracy` - classification accuracy metric, defined as the number of correct predictions divided by the total number of predictions.
 Supported representation: `ClassificationAnnotation`, `TextClassificationAnnotation`, `ClassificationPrediction`, `ArgMaxClassificationPrediction`.
   * `top_k` - the number of classes with the highest probability, which will be used to decide if prediction is correct.
+  * `match` - Batch-oriented binary classification metric.
+Metric value calculated for each record in batch.
+Parameter `top_k` ignored in this mode.
 * `accuracy_per_class` - classification accuracy metric which represents results for each class.
 Supported representation: `ClassificationAnnotation`, `ClassificationPrediction`.
   * `top_k` - the number of classes with the highest probability, which will be used to decide if prediction is correct.
   * `label_map` - the field in annotation metadata, which contains dataset label map (Optional, should be provided if different from default).